Raphaele Shirley

-Raphaele Shirley (born 1969 in Wisconsin, US) is a French-American artist.
+Raphaele Shirley (born 1969 in Wisconsin, US) is a French-American multi-media artist.
+She has been working at the intersection of the art and technology since 1993.
+Her practices include sculpture, light art, public art, collaborative works and performance.
+Her works have been documented and reviewed in publications such as the Art Newspaper, Art in America, Art Forum, and Canvas Magazine.

 Overview

 Shirley is a multi-media artist whose work spans installation art, light sculpture, video, art collectives, live performances and social intervention.
 Her work deals with questions of space, time, primordial life forces, and the ephemeral.
 Since her beginnings in New York City (1993), where she currently lives and works, she has been instrumental in the creation of several large-scale social projects such as [PAM] Perpetual Art Machine and the New York International Fringe Festival.
 She has been awarded several grants recently from the Norwegian arts council for commissioned public and video works.
 Several of the projects she has been involved in have received international acclaimed awards.
 She shows her work nationally and internationally.

 She has worked in collaboration with renowned artists and directors such as Aaron Beall, Karin Coonrod, Elaine Summers, Richard Foreman, Dino Lupelli, Randolph Curtis Rand and Gh Hovagimyan.

 For live performances she has collaborated with the following musicians: Rhys Chatham, David Watson, Peter Zummo, Kevin Shea, Laura Ortman, Algis Kizys, Vincent Signorelli, Lynn Wright, Eric Hubel, Katarina Raska and Anna Liisa Eller.